hassaans208/valents-task/README.md

 </ul>

-Image of testing CORS Enabled and Rate limiting on a local react project in which I sent 100 requests using setTimeOut, it didn't gave any CORS error and also gave and error after 20 reqyests, it can be seen in the next Image
+I sent 100 requests using setTimeOut, it didn't gave any CORS error Gave error after 20 reqyests, it can be seen in the next Image Image of testing CORS Enabled and Rate limiting on a local react project is given below

 ![Image of testing CORS Enabled and Rate limiting on a local react project in which I sent 100 requests using setTimeOut, it didn't gave any CORS error and also gave and error after 20 reqyests, it can be seen in the next Image](public/images/valents1.png)

+Finally the console of this test is attached

 ![](public/images/valents2.png)

 ## Installation